Patients Age: 69

 Caroline came to The Enclave at Rye Rehabilitation and Nursing Center on April 9th, 2018, from White Plains Hospital following an inpatient hospitalization due to edema of her lower extremity caused by cellulitis.
 With a history of congestive heart failure (CHF) exacerbating her condition and slowing the healing process, she experienced a significant decline in her functional capabilities requiring rehabilitation to increase strength and return to her fully independent self.

 After being greeted by the nurse manager and social worker, Caroline met with her therapists who would be assigned to her throughout the duration of her stay.
-She was assessed as requiring extensive assist of one for bed mobility and transfers, extensive assist of one for dressing and personal hygiene, and an unsteady gait requiring assistance of one for mobility.
+She was assessed as requiring extensive assist of one for bed mobility and transfers, extensive assist of one for dressing and personal hygiene, and an unsteady gait requiring the assistance of one for mobility.
 This change in her status was a challenging position for Caroline and she was eager to return to the community independently.

 Cynthia, her physical therapist, incorporated a pain management regimen into her exercises to ease the pain Caroline was experiencing, particularly during exercise, so that any pain she might encounter would not limit her ability to perform daily functional activities and move around.
 Short term goals were established to improve her strength and endurance and to perform ADL’s (activities of daily living) with as much independence as possible.
 With the nursing team caring for the edema, Caroline was able to focus all her energies on the ultimate goal of getting home.